jeffleeismyhero/devise-ios-rails/README.md

 Gem that updates devise to work with external clients.
 Specially created to work with [devise for iOS][ios_devise].

-It currently implements authentication only with "simple token authentication".
+It currently implements authentication only with a "simple token authentication".

 Requirements
 ============